Doug Jones Ad Uses Ivanka Trump’s Statements Against Roy Moore

 “40 years is a long time,” Trump said, according to Politico.
 “He has run eight races, and this has never come up.”

 Trump also criticized Jones for using his daughter’s voice in the advertisement, adding that Republicans “don’t need a liberal in there, a Democrat.”
-Trump said Jones’s platform on topics like crime and the military were “soft.”
+Trump said Jones’ platform on topics like crime and the military were “soft.”

 Recent polls have shown that since the accusations against Moore have been released, Jones has pulled ahead.
-According to the conservative polling organization, the National Republican Senatorial Committee, Jones is ahead in polls by 12 points.
+According to a poll by the conservative organization National Republican Senatorial Committee, Jones is ahead in polls by 12 points.

 In addition, according to Politico, campaign funding for Jones has soared since the accusations, allowing Democrats to outspend Moore 14-1 on television advertisements.